 Just thinking about how happy and enthusiastic they looked through the whole process and looking at the photos of that amazing place made me decide that I as going to be pat of the 2017 expedition.
 So I started working out even harder.
 Killing it at the gym and making a bigger effort at the track (I was never, and still am not an elite runner but love it!).
 By the time official mountaineering training started I was already feeling much stronger and confident.

 Getting Ready For Mountaineering In Mexico

-The training program involved theoretical classes each Wednesday, a daily lifting and cardio program adjusted so it could be done at any gym and hiking trips each weekend where we would practice everything that we learned on Wednesdays and push our selves to the limit.
-Sometimes exposing ourselves to hard climatic conditions so we could get used to extreme cold.
+The training program involved theoretical classes each Wednesday, a daily lifting and cardio program adjusted so it could be done at any gym, and hiking trips each weekend where we would practice everything that we learned on Wednesdays and push ourselves to the limit.
+Sometimes exposing ourselves too hard climatic conditions so we could get used to extreme cold.
 All of this for 4 months.

 Health update: By this time I felt almost as if my illness wasn’t there anymore.
 I still had to be careful but the effects from it were a 10% of what they used to be.